Best SEO practices are something you will often see thrown around the internet.

 - Loads quickly for mobile.
 Compared to desktop, pages need to be more streamlined.

-- Your website is responsive to the device and adjusts size and resolution of its elements for desktops, laptops, tablets, and phones.
+- Your website is responsive to the device and adjusts the size and resolution of its elements for desktops, laptops, tablets, and phones.

 - Pages are designed with larger text, big buttons, and simplified navigation.
 People are going to be accessing your website through smaller screens and they need to be able to interact with ease.